marco-company/product-attribute/product_supplierinfo_import_by_barcode/README.rst

 To do so:

 1. Go to *Purchase > Configuration > Vendor pricelist import templates*.
 2. Edit or create a new one.
-3. Set the name of the header to match by barcode.
+3. Create a template name.
+4. Assign a default supplier.
+(Set a default supplier that will be associated with this template)
+5. In the **Header Offset**, determine the line where the headers are located.
+(Specify the line number where the column headers are found in your sheet file)
+6. In the **Sheet Number**, we will be able to specify the page number to select it.
+7. In the **Search Header Name**, set the name of the column you want to filter by.
+(Indicate the column name used for filtering the data)
+8. In the Search Field, set the data you want to filter by.
+(Specify the field used for filtering)
-4. Set a headers mapping with the rest header names and which fields we should update.
+9. Set a headers mapping with the rest header names and which fields we should update.
+(Map the remaining header names to the corresponding fields that should be updated in the system)
-5. A header mapping could have no related field, but is important to have it if we want to detect the sheet data when we are importing.
+10. A header mapping could have no related field, but is important to have it if we want to detect the sheet data when we are importing.
-6. The order isn't important.
+11. The order isn't important.
+(The order of the header mappings does not affect the import process)
+12. If **Only Update Existing** is checked, only existing pricelists will be updated; no new ones will be created.
+13. If **Show Not Updated Rates** is enabled, the unupdated rates will be shown grouped at the end of the import.
+14. If a column in the sheet is empty, set a field with a space (" ") inside to ensure a match.

 Usage
 =====